-April 12, 2019
+April 12, 2023

-Dear Team America Rocketry Challenge Contestant,
+Dear American Rocketry Challenge Finalist,

 Congratulations!
-You are a finalist for the Team America Rocketry Challenge.
-Your team's local qualification flights have earned you an invitation to attend the Team America Rocketry Challenge National Finals the weekend of May 17-19, 2019 at Great Meadow in The Plains, VA.
-830 teams from 47 states entered this year's competition and your qualifying score was one of the 100 best.
+You are a finalist for the American Rocketry Challenge.
+Your team's local qualification flights have earned you an invitation to attend the American Rocketry Challenge National Finals the weekend of May 19-21, 2023, at Great Meadow in The Plains, VA.
+798 teams from 45 states entered this year's competition and your qualifying score was one of the 100 best.
 You can be proud of your achievements in aerospace design and rocketry.

 To accept your spot in the National Finals please fill out and return the registration form that the registered supervisor for your team will be receiving.
-Do so either online using the TARC Portal (preferred) or by email.
-All forms must be received by Friday, April 26, 2019.
-If we do not receive all forms from your team by Friday April 26, 2019, we will offer your spot to an alternate team.
+Do so online using the ARC Portal.
+All confirmations must be received by Thursday, April 27, 2023.
+If we do not receive all forms from your team by Thursday April 27, 2023, we will offer your spot to an alternate team Friday, April 28, 2023.
 If you will not be able to attend the fly-offs, please let us know as soon as possible so that we may offer your spot to one of these alternate teams.

 The enclosed information should answer your questions about procedures, lodging, and other aspects of the National Finals.
 It also addresses many of the questions that we have been receiving from teams over the last several months concerning event rules, legal rocket designs, etc; please read the entire document carefully.
 In case of conflict, the official rules take precedence.
-Remember that the exact model you fly at the National Finals must have previously been test-flown successfully, and you will not be able to do any test or practice flights at Great Meadow before your Finals flight.
+Remember that the exact model you fly at the National Final must have previously been test-flown successfully, and you will not be able to do any test or practice flights at Great Meadow before your Finals flight.

-Please contact us at jeremy.davis@aia-aerospace.org if there are things that you need to know about registration that are not covered by this letter.
-If you have questions about motors, rules, or anything else rocket related please ask them by posting a question on NARTARC, our online Yahoo group forum.
-We check this every day and would like to answer your questions publicly for everyone to benefit.
+Please contact us at rocketcontest@aia-aerospace.org if there are things that you need to know about registration that are not covered by this letter.